kit-data-manager/SEMplugin/README.md

 It enables the [mapping-service](https://github.com/maximilianiKIT/mapping-service) to use the [SEM Mapping tool](https://github.com/kit-data-manager/SEM-Mapping-Tool.git).

 ## To build the jar file
+Clone the repository to the your local device.
 To bulid the `.jar` file run `./gradlew jar` from command prompt.
 It will then be built in the directory `build/libs`

 ## Use the jar file
 Move the .jar file to the plugins folder of the local repository of [mapping-service](https://github.com/kit-data-manager/mapping-service).